 Withdrawing of water from the Floridan Aquifer is governed and closely monitored by The Northwest Florida Water Management District (NWFWMD).
 Water conservation practices are not only recommended, but required by law The NWFWMD requires us to educate the public in conservation measures, concerning water usage.
 Pamphlets to aide and assist the public in water conservation are available free of charge at the City Hall and Public Works Buildings.

 How do I know my water is safe to drink?

 There are very strict state and federal guidelines for producing safe drinking water.
 Our water must meet or exceed all these requirements.
 The primary legislation governing drinking water quality is the Safe Drinking Water Act (SDWA).
 To ensure the highest quality, the SDWA requires each public water utility to implement a regular program of sample collection and laboratory analysis.
 Contaminants that can cause acute health effects are monitored daily.
 Other contaminants are monitored weekly and still others, monthly testing and monitoring results are reported regularly to The Florida Department of Environmental Protection (FDEP) and The Environmental Protection Agency (EPA) which work closely together to see that all requirements are followed.
 Strict adherence to monitoring and testing are the best guarantees for safe drinking water.

 The City of Niceville publishes a Consumer Confidence Report (CCR) annually to inform the public of our water quality.
 This is mailed to each customer.
-A copy can be obtained at City Hall or Public Works.
-You can download a copy here, be advised this is a very large file.
-Back to FAQ
+A copy can be obtained here.

 What type of treatment is done to my drinking water?